privacypass/challenge-bypass-extension/README.md

     - `test`: Test scripts for using the jest integration test framework.
     - `docs`: Documentation.
 - Commands:
-    - `yarn install`: Installs all dependencies.
+    - `make install`: Installs all dependencies.
-    - `build:all`: Builds all source files (including sjcl) and compiles them (using closure) into minified versions that are kept in `addon/scripts`.
+    - `make build`: Builds all source files (including sjcl) and compiles them into unminified source file at `addon/compiled/build.js`.
-    - `test:all`: Compiles all source files, excluding `browserUtils.js`, and
-      compiles them (using closure) into test_compiled.js.
-Runs sjcl tests and the jest test framework for the extension.
-    - `build:ext`: Builds all extension source files and compiles them (using closure) into bg_compiled.js.
-    - `test:ext`: Builds all extension source files, excluding sjcl.
-      `browserUtils.js`, and compiles them (using closure) into bg_compiled.js.
-      Runs the jest test framework for the extension.
-    - `test:ext-quick`: Runs the jest test framework for the extension.
+    - `make test`: Builds all source files (except `src/ext/listeners.js`) into a single file and then runs the jest testing framework on this file along with the sjcl tests.
+    - `make build-ext`: Same as `make build` except that it does not build a new version of sjcl.
+    - `make test-ext`: Same as `make test` except that it does not run the sjcl tests.
-    - `build:sjcl`: Builds sjcl.
+    - `make build:sjcl`: Builds sjcl.
-    - `test:sjcl`: Runs the sjcl tests.
+    - `make test:sjcl`: Runs the sjcl tests.
-    - `test:watch`: Runs test:all using the jest --watch flag.
-    - `lint`: Lints the source files.
+    - `make lint`: Lints the source files.
-    - `dist`: Zips the extension files.
+    - `make dist`: Zips the extension files.

 ### Firefox